University Children's Hospital Basel: Additional services

 The University Children's Hospital of both Basel offers additional services, which are coordinated by the care management division.
 Patients, their relatives and ultimately the staff profits from these additional services.
 Care management incorporates the hospital school, visitor's service, social counselling, the care team, interpretation services as well as the Villa Kunterbunt and the library/toy library.
 The care management division also organizes guided tours for school classes.

 Day care centre Villa Kunterbunt

 The university children's hospital runs a day care centre.
 Not only does Villa Kunterbunt (Villa Villekulla) offer assisted painting and handicraft work, it also provides a library (an outpost of the GGG public library Basel) and a toy library.
 Patients of the UKBB and their siblings can use the libraries.

 Hospital school

 In order to provide the children with some daily routine, the UKBB has a department, which takes care of the hospital school.
 It is integrated in the care management division.
 Qualified teachers practice Mathematics or French with the children.
 They adjust their instructions according to the subject material and the state of health of each child.
 The teachers collaborate closely with the school of the child.
-Despite of the illness, the child should not fall behind in class.
+Despite the illness, the child should not fall behind in class.